ijgallo/Multi_Tile_TikiTaka/README.md

 - Experiments with **stochastic weight averaging (SWA)** and other temporal averaging strategies.
 - Numerous scripts within the `SHD_script/` folder with different experiment setups.
 - Experiments and results on the **MNIST** dataset, including **logging**, **energy estimation**, and **runtime analysis** (see `plot.ipynb`).
+- The full intermidiate results are not included, since the data exceeds the repository limit.

 ---